Filtering and time-of-click protection can produce results where training fails.

 When you have methods in place for qualifying and verifying incoming emails, you can afford to be more forgiving with the phishing awareness training.

-One of the best ways to approach phishing awareness training is using real phishing emails as examples.
+One of the best ways to approach phishing awareness training is by using real phishing emails as examples.
 These are easy to find and almost everyone with an email address receives them anyways.

 All your IT team needs to do is to give employees a special shared inbox for security verification.
 By empowering employees to say, “I’m not sure”, you can vastly increase the overall likelihood of the reporting of malicious emails, while also allowing trained security professionals to verify questionable content instead of relying on employees to do the job.